 The ASP Ambassadors are dedicated leaders that strive to be representatives for their peers and their school community.
-Ambassadors represent ASP, their school, and their community and themselves in a responsible, ethical, and professional manner while portraying a positive image as it relates to the college process.
+Ambassadors represent ASP, their school, their community and themselves in a responsible, ethical, and professional manner while portraying a positive image as it relates to the college process.
 The ASP Ambassadors represent ASP by utilizing their interpersonal communication skills to train, inform and assist current high school students by encouraging higher education as an opportunity for all and helping others with guidance through steps of the admission process.
 By using their knowledge and experience, ASP Ambassadors aim to educate and expand student awareness to pursue education and professional skills that suit their future ambitions.
 The ASP Ambassadors cultivate a supportive community with each other and a college-going community at their schools.

 ASP Ambassadors host college application parties for their peers, give information sessions about college to underclassmen, help with FAFSA nights, and support their school in all college related activities, including open houses, College Signing Day and Senior Recognition Day activities.

-The ASP Ambassadors are recognized as an official school activity on many of the campuses that we serve.
-Juniors and Seniors are eligible to apply for leadership positions within ASP Ambassadors, including President, Vice-President, Secretary, Outreach Rep, and Social Media Coordinators.
+The ASP Ambassadors are recognized as an official school activity on the campuses that we serve.
+Juniors and Seniors are eligible to apply for leadership positions within the ASP Ambassadors, including President, Vice-President, Secretary, Campus Representatives, and Social Media Coordinators.
 Underclassmen officer positions may be added as needed.
 The ASP Ambassadors have opportunities to earn community service hours throughout the year.
 Additionally, ASP Ambassadors have the opportunity to be named an ASP Scholar at the end of senior year and receive an honor cord upon graduation.

 Schools, teachers, and clubs / student organizations may request a visit from the ASP Ambassadors by contacting Ms. Kliman.